zhutchens/animal-crossing-review-clustering/README.md

 # Clustering
-Clustering book project using clustering techniques such as K Means and Agglomerative Clustering.
+Clustering Animal Crossing: New Horizons reviews using KMeans.
 ## Dataset
-The dataset originated from Kaggle, and can be found here: https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks
+The dataset originated from Kaggle, and can be found here: https://www.kaggle.com/datasets/jessemostipak/animal-crossing